0xPolygonMiden/miden-base/crates/miden-proving-service-client/README.md

 # Miden remote provers

 This crate contains protobuf definition for the Miden transaction proving services.
-It also provides an optional `RemoteTransactionProver`, `RemoteBatchProver` and `RemoteBlockProver`, which can be used to interact with a remote proving service.
+It also provides an optional `RemoteTransactionProver`, `RemoteBatchProver` and `RemoteBlockProver` structs, which can be used to interact with a remote proving service.

 ## Features